 - Can you help me?
 I’ll help you right now.

 Note, too many non-natives make the mistake of answering in the present simple when having to respond with willingness.
 This is incorrect, and if the speaker shows willingness then they must use the ‘will’ form.

 We use will to express certainty, either in making a promise or anything the speaker is certain about

 - We will win this election, and we’ll do whatever it takes.

 - Go to my boss’s office, she’ll help you out.

 - They’ll come around to pick up their stuff tonight at 20h.

-(4) We use will to make requests and offers.
+We use will to make requests and offers

-- Will Sarah let me know what she’s doing in regards to her vacations?
+- Will Sarah let me know what she’s doing in regard to her holiday?